Your One-Stop Swimsuit Shopping Guide for Every Body Type

 Small Chest

-What to look for: You don't need as much support, so look for tops with embellishments, patterns, ruffles or bows.
+What to look for: Look for tops with embellishments, patterns, ruffles, or bows.

 Kendall & Kylie Ruffle Top, $88 at Revolve